isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/standards/value-suppression/pbi-value-supp.md

 Now any values higher than 0 but equal or less than 4 will be given the arbitrary value of -0.01.
 This is so that the values are marked out as distinct from 0, for use in other measures.

-Chart Count was next created as a measure:
+'Chart Count' was next created as a measure:

 ![Alt text](../images/value-image4.png)